 5.18.1.4A Network Assistance with multi-access media delivery

-Clause 4.0.5 of TS 26.501 [15] describes the high-level procedures for Network Assistance feature in 5G Media Streaming.
-Network Assistance enables the 5GMS Client in the UE to interrogate the network Quality of Service for an ongoing media streaming session.
+Clause 4.0.5 of TS 26.501 [15] describes the high-level procedures for the Network Assistance feature in 5G Media Streaming.
+Network Assistance enables the 5GMS Client in the UE to interrogate the network Quality of Service (QoS) for an ongoing media streaming session or to request a temporary boost in network QoS.
 Two methods for obtaining network assistance are defined in TS 26501 [15]:

 - AF-based Network Assistance, where in the 5GMS Client requests the network-side component of the 5GMS System, the 5GMS AF, for assistance, and the 5GMS AF interacts with 5G System network components, such as the PCF, to provide the requested assistance to the 5GMS Client.